Strengthening engagement with kura and whānau – a consultative approach

 Increased exposure to hangarau matihiko experiences raised the confidence of kaiako.
 Providing these experiences with a Māori worldview, and with facilitation in te reo Māori, removed barriers to engagement.

 The kura have begun to enlist support from the Connected Learning Advisory.
-Facilitators have supported kura to apply for centrally-funded professional learning and development to further develop their understanding of digital technologies within the technology/ hangarau learning area.
+Facilitators have supported kura to apply for professional learning and development to further develop their understanding of digital technologies within the technology/ hangarau learning area.

 Whānau who engaged in the programme were interested in how hangarau matihiko can engage their tamariki in learning and in preparing for future employment.
 They were also eager to use kura networks to strengthen their reo Māori, identities, and culture.